-If I had to choose just one decoration to keep to for Christmas I think I’d choose the Christmas tree.
+If I had to choose just one decoration for Christmas I think I’d choose the Christmas tree.
 I so enjoy riding around neighborhoods taking in the stunning windows full of glistening lights brightening up the trees that hold them.
 They’re so whimsical and each one bears different colors and ornaments that represent the households they reside in.
 While they’re different they’re also the same as Christmas trees are evergreen.

 Evergreens are never changing, never ending, and stay the same despite their circumstances.
 There is no death of leaves for the trees and bushes that are evergreen.
 Evergreens have the power to battle the forces of winter.
 They are beautiful all year long and give us the gift of color when others are brown and appear to be dead.
 This can be a reminder that no matter what’s going on around us we know God gives us the strength to press on and to even radiate beauty in our circumstances.
 Evergreen trees like fir trees, point upwards like an arrow reminding us of God.
 We are to aim our very lives towards God.
 They’re evergreen, always green, everlasting, reminding us of the eternal life God offers each and every one of us.